 The first Chinese mitten crab documented in Chesapeake Bay was collected June 9, 2006 at the mouth of the Patapsco River, Maryland by a commercial waterman fishing crab pots.
-This was the first confirmed report of a Chinese Mitten Crab in the Eastern United States.
+This was the first confirmed report of a Chinese mitten crab (Eriocheir sinensis) in the Eastern United States.
 The species is native to East Asia, and is a potential invasive that could have negative ecological impacts.
 The Chinese mitten crab occurs in both freshwater and saltwater.
 It is catadromous, migrating from freshwater rivers and tributaries to reproduce in salt water.
 Young crabs spend 2-5 years in freshwater tributaries and can extend over 50 miles inland, potentially above fall lines.
 Mature male and female crabs migrate downstream to mate and spawn in salt water estuaries.

 Under the Federal Lacey Act, importation and interstate transport of this animal is prohibited.